MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 App content must be suitable for general workplace consumption and abide by all restrictions listed in the commercial marketplace certification policies.
 Content related to religion, politics, gambling, and prolonged entertainment is prohibited.

-Your app must facilitate group collaboration, improve an individual's productivity, or both.
+Your app must enable group collaboration, improve an individual's productivity, or both.
 Apps intended for team bonding and socializing must be collaborative and designed for multiple participants.
-These types of apps also should not require a substantial time investment (>60 mins per session) or perceptively impact productivity.
+These types of apps also shouldn't require a more time investment (>60 mins per session) or perceptively affect productivity.

 ### Similar platforms and services

 > [!NOTE]
 > The following section references Microsoft Commercial Certification Policy # 1140.1.3.

-Apps must focus on the Teams experience and not include the names, icons, or imagery of other similar chat-based collaboration platforms or services services such as Slack, Zoom, Webex, Discord, Flock, Stride, Hip chat, Hangouts Meet, Gsuite, and Workplace by Facebook, within the app content or in the app’s metadata  unless your app provides specific interoperability.
+Apps must focus on the Teams experience and not include the names, icons, or imagery of other similar chat-based collaboration platforms or services such as Slack, Zoom, Webex, Discord, Flock, Stride, Hip chat, Hangouts Meet, G Suite, and Workplace by Facebook, within the app content or in the app’s metadata unless your app provides specific interoperability.

 ### Feature names

 App feature names in buttons and other UI text must not conflict with terminology reserved for Teams and other Microsoft products.
 For example, **Start meeting**, **Make call**, or **Start chat**.
-Include your app name if you can't completely avoid this, such as **Start Contoso meeting** instead of **Start meeting**.
+If required, include your app name, such as **Start Contoso meeting** instead of **Start meeting**.

 ### Authentication